sanyakaushal/images/f.md

-As part of my cybersecurity studies, I recently undertook a challenging digital forensics assignment focused on advanced information systems forensics and electronic discovery.
-The assignment involved investigating a compromised workstation and implementing necessary measures to restore its security.
-Here are the key findings and actions taken during the investigation:

-    Detecting Compromise: Unusual Login Activity
+Step 1: Analyzing the Compromised Workstation

-Upon analyzing the compromised workstation, we observed abnormal login activity.
-Every time a user logged in, a Command Prompt window automatically opened, displaying a list of images being uploaded to an undisclosed location.
-This unusual behavior raised suspicion and indicated a compromise.
+During my analysis, I observed unusual login activity on the compromised workstation.
+Whenever a user logs in, a Command Prompt window automatically opens, displaying a list of images being uploaded to an undisclosed location.
+This raises suspicions and indicates a compromise.

-    Attacker's Objective: File Exfiltration
+Step 2: Determining the Attacker's Objective

-Further analysis revealed that the attacker's goal was to exfiltrate files from the workstation, specifically images from the "C:/Systemcore/library" directory.
-We discovered an "upload.ps1" script in the "C:\Systemcore" folder, responsible for facilitating the exfiltration process.
-The script was designed to upload files from the source directory ("C:\Systemcore\library") to a remote FTP server at "ftp://dlpuser:rNrKYTX9g7z3RgJRmxWuGHbeu@ftp.dlptest.com."
+Further investigation reveals that the attacker's objective is to exfiltrate files from the workstation, specifically images from the "C:/Systemcore/library" directory.
+I discovered an "upload.ps1" script in the "C:\Systemcore" folder, which facilitates the exfiltration process.
+This script is designed to upload files from the source directory ("C:\Systemcore\library") to a remote FTP server at "ftp://dlpuser:rNrKYTX9g7z3RgJRmxWuGHbeu@ftp.dlptest.com."

-Additional suspicious files and applications were found in the same folder, indicating a coordinated effort by the attacker.
-These files included "load.cmd," "test.bat," "Untitled4.ps1," "Upload.ps1," "PS1 to Service.exe," and "Untitled2.ps1," suggesting a complex attack strategy.

-    Persistence Mechanisms: Maintaining Unauthorized Access
+Step 3: Identifying Persistence Mechanisms

-To ensure continued access to the compromised workstation, the attacker employed a persistence mechanism.
-We discovered the presence of "Untitled4.ps1," a script scheduled to execute "Untitled2.ps1" daily at 3 am.
-Additionally, "Untitled2.ps1" was triggered during the user's login, establishing persistent unauthorized access.
+To maintain unauthorized access to the compromised workstation, the attacker employs a persistence mechanism.
+I found a script named "Untitled4.ps1" scheduled to execute "Untitled2.ps1" daily at 3 am.
+Additionally, "Untitled2.ps1" is triggered during user logins, ensuring persistent unauthorized access.

-    Restoration and Mitigation Measures
+Step 4: Restoration and Mitigation Measures

-To restore the compromised system to a secure state, the following mitigation measures were recommended:
+To restore the compromised system's security, I recommend the following mitigation measures:

-    Removal of suspicious scheduled tasks: The "Untitled4.ps1" script and associated tasks needed to be eliminated to prevent further unauthorized execution.
+    Removal of suspicious scheduled tasks: Eliminate the "Untitled4.ps1" script and associated tasks to prevent further unauthorized execution.
-    Deletion of PowerShell scripts: All PowerShell scripts, including "Upload.ps1," were advised to be removed to disable the exfiltration mechanism.
+    Deletion of PowerShell scripts: Remove all PowerShell scripts, including "Upload.ps1," to disable the exfiltration mechanism.
-    Network-wide investigation: It was essential to extend the investigation to other systems within the network.
-This involved searching for similar files, scheduled tasks, or indicators of compromise.
-Network monitoring tools, such as Intrusion Detection Systems (IDS) or packet sniffers, could aid in identifying potential compromises and blocking malicious traffic.
+    Network-wide investigation: Extend the investigation to other systems within the network.
+Look for similar files, scheduled tasks, or indicators of compromise.
+Utilize network monitoring tools such as Intrusion Detection Systems (IDS) or packet sniffers to identify potential compromises and block malicious traffic.

-    Network-Wide Compromise Assessment
+Step 5: Network-Wide Compromise Assessment

-To determine if other systems in the network were compromised using the same malware, the following steps were suggested:
+To assess if other systems in the network have been compromised using the same malware, follow these steps:

-    Searching for common files and scheduled tasks: A systematic search for files and scheduled tasks resembling those found on the compromised workstation should be conducted.
+    Searching for common files and scheduled tasks: Conduct a systematic search for files and scheduled tasks resembling those found on the compromised workstation.
-    Network traffic analysis: The use of IDS or packet sniffers can help identify any packets originating from or destined for the identified FTP server.
-Monitoring and blocking such traffic would assist in detecting potential compromises across the network.
+    Network traffic analysis: Utilize IDS or packet sniffers to identify any packets originating from or destined for the identified FTP server.
+Monitor and block such traffic to detect potential compromises across the network.

-By diligently following these investigation procedures and implementing the recommended mitigation measures, we aimed to restore the compromised workstation's security and safeguard the broader network against potential threats.
+By diligently following these investigation procedures and implementing the recommended mitigation measures, you can restore the compromised workstation's security and safeguard the broader network against potential threats.

-This assignment provided valuable hands-on experience in digital forensics, allowing me to apply theoretical knowledge to real-world scenarios.
-It emphasized the critical role of digital forensics in detecting and responding to security incidents, reinforcing the significance of proactive measures in ensuring a secure digital environment
+In conclusion, this investigation has provided me with valuable hands-on experience in digital forensics, allowing me to apply theoretical knowledge to real-world scenarios.
+It highlights the critical role of digital forensics in detecting and responding to security incidents, emphasizing the importance of proactive measures in maintaining a secure digital environment.
+Thank you for your attention, and I'm happy to answer any questions you may have.